vishnusasikumar/catch-design-iOS-test/README.md

 1. Fork or clone this repo
 2. Create an iOS project
 3. Use the design located in the design folder
-4. Make the app load the json file remotely from this repo (i.e. via https) as per the design
+4. Make the app load the json file remotely from this repo (i.e. `https://raw.githubusercontent.com/catchnz/ios-test/master/data/data.json`) as per the design
 5. Display the data as per the design
 6. Create a pull request or email us at dev@catch.co.nz